inosha/IAM-attribute-checker-service/README.md

 Though SSO flow is simple & secure, issue tracking not simple...

-Before deploying this app... few shibboleth specific steps to be followed..
+Before deploying this app... few shibboleth specific steps to be followed.. in a nutshell,
+1)Identity provider required..

+2)This has configure as the sevice privider with Shibboleth SP(handles Metadata & Attribute Mapping)

+3)